quanghuy1242/auther/docs/payload-better-auth-integration.md

     ],
   });
   ```
 - During `authClient.oidc.signIn`, the plugin generates PKCE values, stores them in session storage, and redirects to Better Auth’s authorize endpoint.
-The SPA callback reads `code`/`state`, calls `authClient.oidc.handleCallback`, and receives ID/access tokens plus refresh tokens (if enabled).
+The SPA callback reads `code`/`state`, calls `authClient.oidc.handleCallback`, and receives an ID token, an opaque access token (for calling Better Auth APIs), plus refresh tokens (if enabled).
 - Persist tokens in memory or secure browser storage (e.g., `IndexedDB` via WebCrypto).
 Avoid HttpOnly cookies for SPA tokens to prevent CSRF.
-- Provide `authClient.oidc.getAccessToken()` when issuing requests to Payload; attach as `Authorization: Bearer <token>` or leverage `fetch` interceptors.
+- Provide the ID token to Payload requests (e.g., `Authorization: Bearer ${idToken}`) so the CMS can validate it via JWKS.
+Use the opaque access token only when calling Better Auth endpoints such as `/userinfo`.
 - Implement silent renewal using an iframe or background `refresh_token` call prior to expiry; revoke tokens and clear storage on logout (`authClient.oidc.signOut`).
 - For cross-tab sync, listen for `storage` events (token removal) or use BroadcastChannel to coordinate logout.

 ### 6. API Consumers
-- Document expectation for clients to send `Authorization: Bearer <jwt>`.
+- Document expectation for clients to send `Authorization: Bearer <id_token>` (opaque access tokens are only valid against Better Auth’s own endpoints).
 - Implement helper `authenticateRequest` used in hooks/access control: call `payload.auth({ headers: req.headers })` to reuse strategy logic.

 ## Authentication Flow
 ### Admin / SSR (Confidential Client)
 1. User navigates to `/admin`.
-2. Middleware detects missing session → generates PKCE pair + state, stores them server-side, and redirects to Better Auth’s authorize endpoint with `client_id`, `redirect_uri`, `scope`, `state`, and `code_challenge`.
+2. Middleware detects missing session → calls `/api/auth/url` server-side to generate PKCE `state` + `verifier`.
+The endpoint stores the verifier in an HttpOnly cookie and returns the Better Auth authorize URL.
+3. Payload redirects the browser to the returned URL (`https://auth.../api/auth/oauth2/authorize?client_id=...&code_challenge=...`).
-3. Better Auth renders `/sign-in`, collects credentials, and returns an authorization code to the callback.
+4. Better Auth renders `/sign-in`, collects credentials, sets its session cookie, and redirects to the configured admin `redirect_uri` with an authorization code.
-4. Payload’s callback retrieves the stored `code_verifier`, posts to `/api/auth/oauth2/token` with the verifier + confidential client secret, and receives ID/access tokens.
+5. Payload’s `/auth/callback` route reads the stored `state`/`verifier`, verifies CSRF, and posts to `/api/auth/oauth2/token` (confidential client secret + PKCE `code_verifier`) to obtain tokens.
-5. Payload sets an HttpOnly `betterAuthToken` cookie (or stores the token server side) anchored to the admin domain, then redirects back to `/admin`.
+6. Payload stores the ID token securely (e.g., HttpOnly `betterAuthIdToken` cookie scoped to the admin domain) and redirects back to `/admin`.
+Store the opaque access token separately only if you plan to call Better Auth’s userinfo endpoint server-side.
-6. `betterAuthStrategy` (custom Payload auth strategy) pulls the bearer token from the cookie/`Authorization` header, validates it against `https://auth.<domain>/api/auth/jwks`, and populates `req.user`.
-Expired tokens trigger middleware to restart the flow (step 2).
+7. `betterAuthStrategy` validates the ID token against `https://auth.<domain>/api/auth/jwks`.
+Expired tokens trigger middleware to restart the flow at step 2.

 ### SPA / Public Client
-1. SPA invokes `authClient.oidc.signIn`, which generates PKCE and stores it in session storage before redirecting to Better Auth’s authorize endpoint (no client secret).
+1. The SPA uses `authClient.oidc.signIn()` (PKCE flow).
+The plugin generates/verifies state in session storage and builds the authorize URL.
+2. Browser redirects to `https://auth.../api/auth/oauth2/authorize?client_id=<PAYLOAD_SPA_CLIENT_ID>&code_challenge=...` (no secret required).
-2. After authentication, Better Auth redirects back to the SPA callback with `code` + `state`.
-3. SPA calls `authClient.oidc.handleCallback`, exchanging the code at `/api/auth/oauth2/token` with the stored `code_verifier`.
-Tokens are stored client-side (memory or encrypted storage).
+3. After authentication, Better Auth redirects back to the SPA callback with `code` + `state`.
+The SPA calls `authClient.oidc.handleCallback()` which POSTs to `/api/auth/oauth2/token` with the stored PKCE `code_verifier`.
+Returned tokens stay client-side (memory, secure storage, etc.).
-4. SPA adds `Authorization: Bearer <access_token>` to calls against Payload’s REST/GraphQL endpoints; `betterAuthStrategy` validates and hydrates `req.user`.
+4. API calls to Payload include `Authorization: Bearer <access_token>`; the Payload strategy validates the token via JWKS.
-5. The SPA schedules silent refresh or uses the refresh token (if issued) to rotate credentials.
-Logout clears storage and optionally calls `/api/auth/oauth2/logout` to invalidate server-side sessions.
+5. Silent refresh (via refresh_token) or re-run `signIn()` before expiration.
+Logout clears SPA storage and optionally calls Better Auth’s logout endpoint.

 ## Deployment Strategy
 - **Environments**: dev (local docker Postgres), staging, production.
 Mirror env vars with secure managers.